Organizations are increasingly adopting hybrid cloud infrastructures amid rapid evolution in information technology.

 4. How can businesses enhance their hybrid cloud security?

-Businesses can enhance security by implementing encryption, regular security audits, comprehensive access controls, and continuous monitoring of both environments.
+Businesses can enhance security by implementing encryption, conducting regular security audits, implementing comprehensive access controls, and continuously monitoring both environments.

 5. What role does compliance play in hybrid cloud security?